 Anyway, the first step when moving to a new host is to copy the contents of your website (usually using an FTP client, but you can use Front Page if that’s what you’re used to using).

 Special care is needed because the directory structure must remain unchanged for your website to function properly on the new server.
 If you change it, some links or other references will not work properly.

-If your website is rather large it might be a good idea to ask your current (soon to be "old") host when it's a good time to do a backup.
+If your website is rather large it might be a good idea to ask your current host when it’s a good time to do a backup.
 If you load the server too much, the host might stop your backup process and even shut-down your website.
-It's always better to ask for permission first.
-It's not necessary to tell them you want to change hosts though.
+It’s always better to ask for permission first.
+It’s not necessary to tell them you want to change hosts though.

 After the account is created the new host will send you an email with the account name, password, IP that you can use to access your account/website, nameservers etc. If that email doesn’t provide all the necessary information or you just don’t know how to use it ask your new host for help.
 If you took the necessary precautions in choosing your new web host, the host will gladly help.

 To visit the site at its new location, you can also use a trick.
 You can edit the hosts file on your local computer, and make it act as if the domain has already propagated.
 If you’re interested in how to do this, this wikipedia article and this tutorial should be of help.